Skip to content

 Internal User Username

-• Configure mindroom_user.username with the Matrix localpart you want before first startup.
+• Configure mindroom_user.username with the Matrix localpart to request before first startup.

-• After the account is created, mindroom_user.username is locked and cannot be changed in-place.
+• After the account is created, mindroom_user.username is locked as the account-creation request and cannot be changed in-place.

 • You can safely change mindroom_user.display_name at any time.